Nachwa/epic-player/README.md

 # EPIC-Player

-Epic-kitchen dataset [1] video player from images folder directly with all annotation.
+Epic-kitchen dataset [1] video player with all annotation.

 ## Getting Started

-This video player plays a video from the frames of EPIC kitchen dataset enriched with objects and actions annotations on each annotated frame.
+This video player plays a video directly from the frames of EPIC kitchen dataset enriched with objects and actions annotations on each annotated frame.

 ### Prerequisites

-* CV2
+* cv2
 * pandas
 * glob
 * tqdm